Old-guard vineyards take top honors at competitions in Maryland and Virginia, showcasing the region’s best

 Paschina began trying to make a classic-styled dessert wine almost as soon as he took over management of Barboursville.
 The late-harvest style, allowing grapes to shrivel on the vine to concentrate sugars, led to inconsistent results, so in 2001 he switched to the passito method of drying grapes after harvest in an open-air barn.
 This is essentially making wine from raisins — you concentrate the grapes’ sugar and acidity, while losing 75 percent of the juice.

 “It’s a costly approach yet with a great reward of intense aromas, luscious sweetness, very refreshing acidity, long aftertaste and aging potential,” Paschina says.
 “Am I talking about port?”
-A nice aged tawny perhaps, though Vin Santo also comes to mind.
+A nice aged tawny perhaps, though vin santo also comes to mind.

 This year’s awards were held under coronavirus pandemic restrictions.
 The Maryland judging was originally scheduled for August, then delayed twice before being held in early February with a reduced number of judges under strict social distancing protocols.
 (The organizers still called it the 2020 competition.)
 “It was a one-off event, not to be repeated, but it got the job done,” says Al Spoler, co-host of “Cellar Notes” on WYPR radio in Baltimore and organizer of the Maryland contest.
 “We found the quality.”